-59. Accordingly, the expenses of 'Other activities' is allowed as claimed by the Petitioner during the period 2014-19.
+61. Accordingly, the expenses of 'Other activities' as claimed by the Petitioner during the period 2014-19 is allowed.

-(E) Impact of Pay Revision and P&G contribution
+Impact of Pay Revision and Share of P&G contribution

-- 60. The Petitioner has claimed expenses pertaining to impact of Pay Revision on account of 7th Central Pay Commission and Pension & Gratuity (P&G), over and above, the normative O&M expenses allowable to the generating station. - 61.
-It is noticed that the Petitioner, in its tariff petitions for truing-up for the period 2009-14 had made additional claims towards P&G liability based on actuarial valuation.
-This prayer was, however, rejected by the Commission by its various orders, on the ground that the P&G liability formed part of the O&M expense norms specified under the 2009, Tariff Regulations.
+- 62. The Petitioner has claimed additional expenses towards impact of Pay Revision on account of 7th Central Pay Commission and Share of Pension & Gratuity (P&G) contribution, over and above, the normative O&M expenses allowable to the generating station. - 63.
+It is noticed that the Petitioner, in its tariff petitions for truing-up up of tariff, for the period 2009-14, had made additional claims towards P&G liability, based on actuarial valuation.
+This prayer was, however, rejected by the Commission by its various orders, on the ground that the P&G liability, formed part of the O&M expense norms, specified under the 2009 Tariff Regulations.
 Aggrieved by this decision, the Petitioner filed Appeal No.268-275 of 2016 before APTEL and the same is pending.
-The Petitioner, has made similar prayers in tariff petitions for the period 2014-19, which was also rejected by the Commission on the ground that the Petitioner's contribution to P&G fund is required to be met through the normative O&M expenses, allowed to the generating stations.
-However, the Commission in order dated 20.9.2016 in PetitionNo.353/GT/2014 (approval of tariff for Panchet Hydel Power Station, Units-I &II for the period 2014-19) granted liberty to the Petitioner to claim the said relief through a separate application along with all relevant details, so that a holistic view can be taken in the matter, in accordance with law.
-Accordingly, the Petitioner had filed Petition No.197/MP/2016, wherein P&G contribution of Rs.3228.86 crore and impact of pay revision from January, 2016 as Rs.420.27 crore for the period 2014-19 was claimed over and above the normative O&M expenses specified under Regulation 29 of the 2014 Tariff Regulations.
-The Commission vide its order dated 4.9.2019, while holding that the said petition was maintainable, disposed of the same as under:
+The Petitioner, as made similar prayers in tariff petitions for the period 2014-19, which was also rejected by the Commission, on the ground that the Petitioner's contribution to P&G fund, is required to be met through the normative O&M expenses, allowed to the generating stations.
+However, the Commission in order dated 20.9.2016 in PetitionNo.353/GT/2014 (approval of tariff for Panchet Hydel Power Station, Units-I &II for the period 2014-19), had granted liberty to the Petitioner to claim the said relief through a separate application along with all relevant details, so that a holistic view can be taken in accordance with law.
+Accordingly, the Petitioner had filed Petition No.197/MP/2016, wherein P&G contribution of Rs.3228.86 crore and impact of pay revision from January 2016 as Rs.420.27 crore for the period 2014-19 was claimed over and above the normative O&M expenses specified under Regulation 29 of the 2014 Tariff Regulations.
+The Commission, vide its order dated 4.9.2019, while holding that the said petition was maintainable, disposed of the same as under: